Sunday, 3 July 2011

 10. What process did the actors go through to ensure that the acting was authentic?

 The cast had a 'three week trust exercise' with the real homeless people from LAMP and Skid Row, which included theatre games.
 This was done to create relationships and build trust between the actors and the real life people.
-Also Jamie Foxx learnt to play the cello to create more realism in the film
+Also Jamie Foxx learnt to play the cello to create more realism in the film10.
+What process did the actors go through to ensure that the acting was authentic?

 11. What comments are made about the ending by Susannah Grant and Russ Krasnoff?